timmui/PhantPower/README.md

 Fun fact, PhantPower can be controlled with Yo! and IFTTT.

-PhantPower was built by Tim Mui, Akshay Parelkar, Evelyn Sham, Alex Wen
+PhantPower was built by Tim Mui, Akshay Parelkar, Evelyn Sham, Alex Wen at UofT Hacks 2015.